x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-resource-mailboxes.md

 Use the new Exchange admin center (EAC) to create, modify, and manage your resources through email/delegation in your Exchange Online organization.

-There are two types of resources:
+There are two types of resources that admin can manage:

 - **Room mailbox** is a resource mailbox that's assigned to a physical location, such as a conference room, an auditorium, or a training room.
 After an administrator creates room mailboxes, users can easily reserve rooms by including room mailboxes in meeting requests.

 - **Equipment mailbox** is a resource mailbox assigned to a resource that's not location specific, such as a portable computer, projector, microphone, or a company car.
 After an administrator creates an equipment mailbox, users can easily reserve the piece of equipment by including the corresponding equipment mailbox in a meeting request.
-You can use the new Exchange admin center and Exchange Online PowerShell to create an equipment mailbox or change equipment mailbox properties.
+You can use the new EAC and Exchange Online PowerShell to create an equipment mailbox or change equipment mailbox properties.

 For more information see, [Recipients in Exchange Online](recipients-in-exchange-online.md).

-## Create a resource
+## Create a resource mailbox (room or equipment mailbox)

 1. Login to the [new Exchange admin center](https://admin.exchange.microsoft.com/#/), and navigate to **Recipients** > **Resources**.